ColtonHerrod/blog/content/posts/blog_setup.md

 ### 1. Set up initial site

 Initialization of the Hugo site is simple.
+A walkthrough can be found in the Hugo site [here](https://gohugo.io/getting-started/quick-start/).
+Different themes can be used in place of Ananke, and require different sets of parameters.
+For example, this site uses the [m10c](https://themes.gohugo.io/hugo-theme-m10c/) theme.

+For now, the Ananke theme will work fine.
+Themes can be changed at any time, but changing to a new theme may break any layout customizations you have made.

 ### 2. Set up static website in Azure Blob Storage